DLDBox/iTuneSongs/README.md

         parser.parse()

 ## Network Access and Monitoring
-To monitor network access I used NWPathMonitor.
+To monitor network access I aggregate NWPathMonitor into the object NetMinder.
 When ever net access changes, the accessibility is stored.
 If the access is not possible, an Alert is displayed.
 By wrapping the network code in a closure, whenever connectivity is restore, the desired call is made.

 `func access( _ completion: @escaping (yes)->() )`